Keyfactor/pkcs11-orchestrator/readme_source.md

 A PIN will be used to logon to the device.
 The PIN used should not be the security officer PIN.
 The User PIN provided should have permissions to Generate keys and perform Signings.

 The PKCS11 library for the device should be copied and accessible somewhere in the filesystem relative to the Orchestrator.
+This location will be referenced in the `Store Path` in step two of the Extension Configuration.
 Access permissions may need to be reviewed to ensure the Orchestrator can load the PKCS11 library.

 ## PKCS11 Orchestrator Extension Configuration